Learn about the programs and projects Chains Interrupted uses to fight against human trafficking.

 We equip volunteers with presentations, posters and protocols to train hotel and motel staff about trafficking.
 They learn how to recognize the signs of human trafficking, and what to do should they see something.

-A recent study in the Annals of Health Law showed up to 88% of human trafficking survivors say they received care from a medical professional during the time of their captivity, yet very few received help.
-Most medical professionals state they have not received training in the signs of human trafficking, and a plan of action.
+A recent study in the Annals of Health Law showed up to 88% of human trafficking survivors say they received care from a health care professional during the time of their captivity, yet very few received help.
+Most health care professionals state they have not received training in the signs of human trafficking, and a plan of action.

 Mercy Medical Center (MMC) in Cedar Rapids is the first hospital in Iowa (and fifth in the nation) to hire an Anti-Human Trafficking Coordinator in a hospital, making MMC a safe place for victims to find help.
-The Coordinator also assists other hospitals and clinics to formulate policies and procedures to potentially assist 88%!
+The Coordinator also assists other hospitals and clinics through trainings and to formulate policies and procedures to potentially assist the 88%!

 Request a speaker for your hospital or clinic.